ByteMastermind/bytemastermind.github.io/content/posts/writeups/crypto/rsacrt_fault_attack/index.md

 We came to a very interesting state, where we know from that equation that $s_2 - f_2$ is a multiple of $p$, can write $s_2 - f_2 \equiv 0 \pmod p$ or maybe even better $s_2 - f_2 = p \cdot k$ for some integer $k$.

-This is the light bulb moment, when we can realise, that we are actually holding a $k$ multiple of $p$ in our hands.
-And we can know for sure, that $p$ is a divisor of $n$.
+This is the light bulb moment - holding a $k$ multiple of $p$ in our hands.
+We can know from definiton that $p$ is a divisor of $n$.

-We can pretty easily compute (using Euclid's algorithm, note that computing GCD is a very fast routine operation, factoring is the hard part):
+Then we can pretty easily compute the $p$ (using Euclid's algorithm, note that computing GCD is a very fast routine operation, factoring is the hard part):

 $$
 gcd(s - f, n) = gcd(p \cdot k, n) = p